OctopusDeploy/step-package-template/README.md

 This sample template provides a starting point for anyone looking to create a new step package.
 The code in this repository defines a _Hello World_ target and step demonstrating a minimal step package implementation.

-Building this template will result in two step packages being produced:
+Building this template will result in two-step packages being produced:
 - `hello-world-target.x.y.z.zip`
 - `hello-world-upload.x.y.z.zip`